AnshumanTripathi/anshumantripathi.github.io/content/blog/container-logging.md

 In such cases, it can be helpful to switch to [the `local` logging driver](https://docs.docker.com/config/containers/logging/local/), which is optimized for performance and disk usage by support log rotation by default.

-By default, the local driver preserves 100MB of log messages per container and uses automatic compression to reduce the disk size.
-The 100MB default value is based on a 20M default size for each file and a default count 5 for the number of such files (to account for log rotation) [^3].
+The local logging driver, unlike some other drivers, is optimized for performance and disk usage by supporting log rotation by default.
+When using the local driver, its default configuration preserves 100MB of log messages per container and uses automatic compression to reduce disk size.
+The default size of each log file is 20 MB.
+Once a log file reaches the 20 MB limit, a new file is created.
+By default, the local driver maintains 5 such files per container to handle log rotation [^3].

 # Logging in Kubernetes
 When containers are deployed to a Kubernetes cluster, they run inside a pod on a node.
 The container runtime is installed on the node, and the Kubelet process is responsible for managing all the containers on the node.